mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 sidebar_label: Create Custom Resources
 ---

-## How to use the Custom Resources
+## What is a Custom Resource?

-A Custom Resource allows you to define custom objects that are not part of the standard Console supported resources.
+A Custom Resource allows you to define custom objects that are not part of the standard Console resources and can be used to extend the Console capabilities.
+It provides a way to write configurations that can be translated into different configuration-as-code elements.

+## How to use the Custom Resource

-For example, it is possible to:
+With Custom Resources it is possible to:

-- configure Kubernetes Custom Resource that are managed by the cluster (e.g. the Traefik `IngressRoute`);
+- configure Kubernetes Custom Resources that are managed by the cluster (e.g. the Traefik `IngressRoute`);
 - generate manifests for different runtimes using the [External Configuration Generator](/console/company-configuration/providers/extensions/orchestrator-generator/overview.mdx).

+To learn more about possible use cases, you can read the [dedicated section](#use-cases)

-## How to manage a Custom Resource
+## How to manage a Custom Resource in Console

 It is possible to manage the Custom Resource from inside the Design section of the Console, in the dedicated area called *Custom Resources*.